 Parts of Medicare

 Medicare includes Parts A, B, C and D. Parts A and B are considered Original Medicare.
-When you sign up for Medicare you are automatically enrolled in Parts A and B and must disenroll in Part B to avoid paying the part B premium if you don’t want it.
+When you sign up for Medicare, you are automatically enrolled in Parts A and B and must disenroll in Part B to avoid paying the part B premium if you don’t want it.

 Original Medicare can be paired with Medigap policies (Part A through N) which are an alternative to Advantage Plans.

-Original Medicare, Medigap, and Advantage plans can be paired with with Part D (although most Advantage Plans offered Part D as part of the package).
+Original Medicare, Medigap, and Advantage plans can be paired with Part D (although most Advantage Plans offer Part D as part of the package).
 Medigap and Advantage plans cannot be paired together, and you cannot purchase a Medicare Advantage or Medigap policy without having both Part A and Part B.